insure logo

 Farmers Insurance

 The average bundle discount at Farmers Insurance is $1,160, or 19%.
-Without the discount, the average cost of home and auto insurance is $6,257, and that rate goes down to $5,097 with the discount.
-Farmers Insurance ranked at No. 12 in our Best Auto Insurance Companies ranking and at No. 8 in the Best Home Insurance Companies ranking.
+Without the bundle discount, the average cost of coverage is $6,257.
+After the bundle discount, that cost goes down to $5,097.
+Farmers Insurance ranked at No. 12 in our Best Auto Insurance Companies ranking and No. 8 in the Best Home Insurance Companies ranking.

 Allstate